-This is a massive benefit for business making total cost of ownership for EV’s cheaper than existing internal combustion engine or diesel vehicles.
+This is a massive benefit for businesses making the total cost of ownership for EVs cheaper than existing internal combustion engine or diesel vehicles.

-Subject to charging infrastructure at work, home or at public networks, business can broaden deployment of EV’s in their business and save thousands of dollars on FBT, however there are unintended consequences for drivers who use work vehicles for private use.
+Subject to charging infrastructure at work, home or at public networks, businesses can broaden the deployment of EVs in their business and save thousands of dollars on FBT, however, there are unintended consequences for drivers who use work vehicles for private use.

-Whilst he RFBA is not taxable, it’s considered in determining an employee’s eligibility for certain government benefits and concessions.
+Whilst the RFBA is not taxable, it’s considered in determining an employee’s eligibility for certain government benefits and concessions.
 This includes but is not limited to: –

 - Determining eligibility for family assistance payments, including